-I admit it… I like the great indoors and my creature comforts.
+I admit that I like the great indoors and my creature comforts.
 When the weather outside is less than ideal, especially in winter, I can’t think of anything better than staying inside, cozying up with a pillow and a blanket on the couch, listening to great music, reading a good book, watching a fun movie or even getting a few crazy story ideas committed to paper.
 To me that’s heaven on a cold, blustery winter day… or pretty much any winter day, actually.

 But after the storm has passed and the pathways have been cleared, it might be a different story.
-I am definitely warming up to the idea of getting out on a crisp, sunny day, and appreciating winter’s natural beauty to take shots of the birds that didn’t fly south or the squirrels still running around gathering food.
+I am definitely warming up to the idea of getting out on a crisp, sunny day and appreciating winter’s natural beauty to take shots of the birds that didn’t fly south or the squirrels still running around gathering food.

 I am told that there is a Scandinavian proverb saying that there is “no such thing as bad weather, just bad clothes”, meaning that it doesn’t matter how cold it gets, it is just a matter of choosing the right winter gear to brave winter weather.
-After living in frosty Ottawa for 51 years, I DO know this, but because I tend not to linger outside longer than I have to, I am a little out of practice when it comes to picking warm winter clothing as I found out the hard way.
+After living in frosty Ottawa for over 50 years, I do know this, but because I tend not to linger outside longer than I have to, I am a little out of practice when it comes to picking warm winter clothing as I found out the hard way.

-Before I know it, half an hour passed.
+Before I knew it, half an hour passed.
 Then it was 45 minutes.
 My shutter hand was frozen, my nose had a little icicle dangling from it, and my cheeks were getting nice and rosy.
-Oh my God… I was outside enjoying winter(ish) weather.
-Time flies when you’re having fun!

 I have to admit, the conditions were pretty ideal.
 The sun was shining, the sky was blue and the fresh snow was still white.
 Also, the paths were practically deserted except for a couple of hard core runners keeping up with their fitness goals.